 Hi.

 I'm a longtime writer and editor who has written almost exclusively about food.
 For many years I was a restaurant critic and editor at Time Out Chicago.
 After that, I ran one of the biggest cooking sites on the internet.
-I wrote a cookbook based on an initiative I created for that website.
-And now I have a job that lets me focus on bread, cake, and everything else you can make with flour.
+Now I have a job that lets me focus on bread, cake, and everything else you can make with flour.

 My newsletter, The Occasional Tamarkin, is a public writing exercise where I challenge myself to write a tight essay about a broad and loose subject.
 Sometimes I include original recipes.